- To understand how to make small changes to a policy without requiring the approval process.

 For most users of PolicyStat, making changes to an existing policy requires following an Approval Workflow.

-In addition to overrides, Site Administrators also have the option to simulate an approvals.
+In addition to content and property overrides, Site Administrators also have the option to simulate approvals.
 This is applicable for circumstances such as adding an Approver to a workflow (e.g. a Subject Matter Expert) who may not be a part of the regular Workflow but does need their approval to be noted on the historical record.

 - To make an Administrative Override, click the Override link in the bar on the top right of the policy.
-NOTE: This is visible for Site Admins only.
+NOTE: This is visible for Site Admins only and is not seen in Draft status.
+In Draft status use the Edit button to make changes.

 - After making the edits or other modifications to the policy, describe the changes made (1) and click the Override the Policy button (2).